-With the babies all grown up, and the tracks ready to unveil, MoPo is ready to bust out in 2013.
-Among the planned releases are a 4-track EP of Radiohead-related “ReBoots” and a corresponding 2-hour Radiohead (re)mixtape.
+With the babies all grown up, and the tracks ready to unveil, MoPo is ready to bust out in 2014.
+Among the planned releases are a 4-track EP of Radiohead-related “ReBoots” and a corresponding 2+-hour Radiohead mix-tape.
 Similarly, a four-track EP focused on the Talking Heads will be unveiled along with a third more varied release.
+Add to this a special “10 Years of Kraak & Smaak” tribute mix to the Dutch disco heroes.
 All of them will be featured on a re-launched MotionPotion.com website where all of his tracks and mixes will be available for free download.
 This would sound like a lot of action for most people, but is par for the course for a flesh-covered perpetual motion machine whose favorite phrase has always been “Sleep is for quitters.”

 2004 also led him back to the Burning Man Festival where he was faced with his first real artistic roadblock.
 Literally dragged to this hotbed of progressive club music to play rare groove and hip hop, he found himself under-armed for a world that bopped hardest at 4am.
 Said MoPo “I remember wishing I had harder, faster, and bigger tracks and, really for the first time ever, feeling a bit underwhelmed by the funk.
 I felt like I had brought a knife to a gunfight.”